burlachenkok/exploring-python3/python3-note.md

 ### Profiling Hardware Counters with Perf Tool

-To install the Perf tool under Linux you should perform the following command mentioned in Ubuntu questions website [how-to-install-perf-monitoring-tool](https://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool):
+To install the Perf tool under Linux, you should perform the following command mentioned inthe  Ubuntu questions website [how-to-install-perf-monitoring-tool](https://askubuntu.com/questions/50145/how-to-install-perf-monitoring-tool):
 ```bash
 apt-get install linux-tools-common linux-tools-generic linux-tools-`uname -r`
 ```

-In modern CPUs from ARM Cortex A5 [link](https://developer.arm.com/documentation/ddi0434/c/performance-monitoring-unit/about-the-performance-monitoring-unit?lang=en), and most modern processes support Performance Monitoring Unit (PMU) unit.
+In modern CPUs from ARM Cortex A5 [link](https://developer.arm.com/documentation/ddi0434/c/performance-monitoring-unit/about-the-performance-monitoring-unit?lang=en), most modern processes support the Performance Monitoring Unit (PMU) unit.
 There is a helper library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) available in Linux OS that collects all the needed information from this unit.
 The Library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) saves all counters and carries collecting of them.

 This library is exploited by the tool called [perf](https://perf.wiki.kernel.org/index.php/Main_Page) and this tool measures various hardware counters per process.

 > Warning **A**: Most Counters are poorly documented.
 > Warning **B**: Maybe observing all counters will require superuser access to the machine.

-Very good organized one-liner commands for perf are available here [Homepage of Brendan Gregg](https://www.brendangregg.com/perf.html).
+Very good, organized one-liner commands for perf are available here [Homepage of Brendan Gregg](https://www.brendangregg.com/perf.html).

 Some of them: